isomerpages/moe-angmokiopri/_our-amkp-experience/The Staple: Sexuality Education.md

 through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click here for more information on the scope of Sexuality Education in the school curriculum.</p>
+You may click <a href="https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education/scope-and-teaching-approach" rel="noopener nofollow" target="_blank">here</a> for more information on the scope of Sexuality Education in the school curriculum.</p>
 <p></p>
-<p><strong>5. </strong> The subjects that incorporate topics on sexuality
+<p><strong>5. </strong>The subjects that incorporate topics on sexuality
 include:</p>
 <p>a.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Science</p>
 <p>b.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Character and Citizenship Education